linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/Betting against beta.md

 <table><tr><td>Portfolio</td><td>P1 (low beta)</td><td>P2</td><td>P3</td><td>P4</td><td>P5</td><td>P6</td><td>P7</td><td>P8</td><td>P9</td><td>P10 (high beta)</td><td>BAB</td></tr><tr><td>Excess return</td><td>0.91(6.37)</td><td>0.98(5.73)</td><td>1.00(5.16)</td><td>1.03(4.88)</td><td>1.05(4.49)</td><td>1.10(4.37)</td><td>1.05(3.84)</td><td>1.08(3.74)</td><td>1.06(3.27)</td><td>0.97(2.55)</td><td>0.70(7.12)</td></tr><tr><td>CAPM alpha</td><td>0.52(6.30)</td><td>0.48(5.99)</td><td>0.42(4.91)</td><td>0.39(4.43)</td><td>0.34(3.51)</td><td>0.34(3.20)</td><td>0.22(1.94)</td><td>0.21(1.72)</td><td>0.10(0.67)</td><td>-0.10(-0.48)</td><td>0.73(7.44)</td></tr><tr><td>Three-factor alpha</td><td>0.40(6.25)</td><td>0.35(5.95)</td><td>0.26(4.76)</td><td>0.21(4.13)</td><td>0.13(2.49)</td><td>0.11(1.94)</td><td>-0.03(-0.59)</td><td>-0.06(-1.02)</td><td>-0.22(-2.81)</td><td>-0.49(-3.68)</td><td>0.73(7.39)</td></tr><tr><td>Four-factor alpha</td><td>0.40(6.05)</td><td>0.37(6.13)</td><td>0.30(5.36)</td><td>0.25(4.92)</td><td>0.18(3.27)</td><td>0.20(3.63)</td><td>0.09(1.63)</td><td>0.11(1.94)</td><td>0.01(0.12)</td><td>-0.13(-1.01)</td><td>0.55(5.59)</td></tr><tr><td>Five-factor alpha</td><td>0.37(4.54)</td><td>0.37(4.66)</td><td>0.33(4.50)</td><td>0.30(4.40)</td><td>0.17(2.44)</td><td>0.20(2.71)</td><td>0.11(1.40)</td><td>0.14(1.65)</td><td>0.02(0.21)</td><td>0.00(-0.01)</td><td>0.55(4.09)</td></tr><tr><td>Beta (ex ante)</td><td>0.64</td><td>0.79</td><td>0.88</td><td>0.97</td><td>1.05</td><td>1.12</td><td>1.21</td><td>1.31</td><td>1.44</td><td>1.70</td><td>0.00</td></tr><tr><td>Beta (realized)</td><td>0.67</td><td>0.87</td><td>1.00</td><td>1.10</td><td>1.22</td><td>1.32</td><td>1.42</td><td>1.51</td><td>1.66</td><td>1.85</td><td>-0.06</td></tr><tr><td>Volatility</td><td>15.70</td><td>18.70</td><td>21.11</td><td>23.10</td><td>25.56</td><td>27.58</td><td>29.81</td><td>31.58</td><td>35.52</td><td>41.68</td><td>10.75</td></tr><tr><td>Sharpe ratio</td><td>0.70</td><td>0.63</td><td>0.57</td><td>0.54</td><td>0.49</td><td>0.48</td><td>0.42</td><td>0.41</td><td>0.36</td><td>0.28</td><td>0.78</td></tr></table>

 This table shows beta-sorted calendar-time portfolio returns.
 At the beginning of each calendar month, stocks are ranked in ascending order on the basis of their estimated beta at the end of the previous month.
 The ranked stocks are assigned to one of ten deciles portfolios.
 All stocks are equally weighted within a given portfolio, and the portfolios are rebalanced every month to maintain equal weights.
 The rightmost column reports returns of the zero-beta betting against beta (BAB) factor.
 To construct the BAB factor, all stocks are assigned to one of two portfolios: low beta and high beta.
 The low- (high-) beta portfolio is composed of all stocks with a beta below (above) its country median.
 Stocks are weighted by the ranked betas (lower beta security have larger weight in the low-beta portfolio and higher beta securities have larger weights in the high-beta portfolio), and the portfolios are rebalanced every calendar month.
 Both portfolios are rescaled to have a beta of one at portfolio formation.
 The betting against beta factor is a self-financing portfolio that is long the low-beta portfolio and short the high-beta portfolio.
 This table includes all available common stocks on the Xpressfeed Global database for the 19 markets listed in Table 1.
 The sample period runs from January 1984 to March 2012.
 Alpha is the intercept in a regression of monthly excess return.
-The explanatory variables are the monthly returns of Asness and Frazzini (2013) mimicking portfolios and Pastor and Stambaugh (2003) liquidity factor.  $\text{CAPM} = \text{Capital Asset Pricing Model}$ .
+The explanatory variables are the monthly returns of Asness and Frazzini (2013) mimicking portfolios and Pastor and Stambaugh (2003) liquidity factor.  $\text{CAPM} = \text{CapitalAssetPricingModel}$ .
 Regarding the five-factor alphas the Pastor and Stambaugh (2003) liquidity factor is available only between 1968 and 2011.
 Returns are in US dollars and do not include any currency hedging.
 Returns and alphas are in monthly percent,  $t$ -statistics are shown below the coefficient estimates, and  $5\%$  statistical significance is indicated in bold.
 Beta (ex-ante) is the average estimated beta at portfolio formation.
 Beta (realized) is the realized loading on the market portfolio.
 Volatilities and Sharpe ratios are annualized.

 Table 4 International equities: returns, 1984-2012.